onexip/ngx-virtual-scroller-flexible/README.md

 # ngx-virtual-scroller-flexible
-"ngx-virtual-scroller-flexible" is a ultra fast and flexible virtual scroller which can render an unlimited set of items with different heights perfectly.
+"ngx-virtual-scroller-flexible" is an ultra fast and flexible virtual scroller which can render an unlimited set of items with different heights perfectly.

 ## Approach